LTUC/amman-prep-d14/Class-06/facilitator/README.md

 ### Anonymous Function

 - JavaScript allows us to define a function without any name.
-This unnamed function is called anonymous function.
-Anonymous function must be assigned to a variable.
+This unnamed function is called the anonymous function.
+The anonymous function must be assigned to a variable.
-- Anonymous function is useful in passing callback function, creating closure or Immediately invoked function expression.
+- Anonymous function is useful in passing callback function, creating closure, or Immediately invoking function expression.

   ```js
   const square = function(number) { return number * number };
   var x = square(4); // x gets the value 16
   ```

-### what is arrow function?
+### what is the arrow function?

 - Arrow functions are a new way to write functions in JavaScript.
 - Arrow functions are always anonymous.